Explorers-Eden/Enchantments-Encore/README.md

 In addition to that the latest versions also support [Enchantment Descriptions](https://modrinth.com/mod/enchantment-descriptions) (Enchantments Encore v1.8+) and [Enchantment Lore](https://modrinth.com/mod/enchantment-lore) (Enchantments Encore v2.5+).
 If you're using the data pack version, make sure to use it also as a resource pack to make it work.

 ## 🛠️ Technical Gibberish
 The datapack usually just needs to be installed.
 There is nothing else you have to do.
 It just works out of the box.
-With v3.0 the data pack also functions as an optional resource pack to make the new enchantments stand out more from the vanilla ones. *(Mod users automatically have the resources enabled)*
+Starting with v3.0 **the data pack also functions as the resource pack** to make the new enchantments stand out more from the vanilla ones and also to provide the needed translations. *(Mod users automatically have the resources enabled)*

 But if you are playing on a PaperMC Server (or a PaperMC Fork like Purpur) make sure to set **allow-non-player-entities-on-scoreboards** in your paper config files to **true** in order for everything to work properly.